 Service to the Community

 Service to the community involves faculty members acting as representatives of the university while using their expertise to contribute to the public’s knowledge and welfare.
-Community service can sometimes be integrated with scholarship if a community engagement project results in a scholarly outcome (Faculty Handbook).
+Community service can sometimes be integrated with scholarship if a community engagement project results in a scholarly outcome (Regular Faculty Handbook).

 Examples of Service to the Community include, but are not limited to: